Explore the canyon over 2 exciting days

-NO SHOW & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins, a 10% administration fee will apply.
-After this time, there is a 100% no show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 6:00 pm (Lima time) or earlier, a 10% administration fee (+ the card fee) will apply.
+After this time, there is a 100% no-show or cancellation fee.

 I can’t find my accommodation listed in the operator pick up locations as I’m making my booking.
 What should I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed, this covers over 90% of the accommodation providers in the area.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. Select an alternative close by and be ready there for pick-up at the time on your booking confirmation.